Hedy Epstein: Activism

 In August 2008, Epstein planned to be on board the Free Gaza Movement's ship attempting to break Israel's naval blockade of Gaza, but had to cancel due to poor health.

+In 2009, Epstein participated in the Gaza Freedom March, an international nonviolent protest seeking to challenge Israel’s blockade of Gaza and draw attention to the humanitarian impact of the 2008–2009 Gaza war.
+She traveled to Egypt with other activists, advocated for the opening of the Rafah crossing, and undertook a hunger strike in Cairo to protest restrictions preventing the march from entering Gaza.

 In 2010, she embarked on one of the ships that intended to deliver humanitarian aid to Gaza, but decided in Cyprus not to take part in the trip.
 She reportedly had also planned to take part in the 2011 flotilla but did not.
 She was on board "The Audacity of Hope" ready to join the flotilla.
 However, they were intercepted by the Greek Coast Guard and turned back.

 Epstein was supportive of the Black Lives Matter movement, and was arrested for failure to disperse on August 18, 2014, during a St. Louis protest against the killing of Michael Brown and subsequent police actions.

 Death

 Epstein died at her home in St. Louis on May 26, 2016, aged 91, of cancer.
 Hedy was survived by son Howard Epstein, and granddaughters Courtney and Kelly.